ri-masum/ri-masum/README.md

-- 👋 Hi, I’m @ri-masum
-- 👀 I’m interested in Java
+-Hi,my name is Masum Ahmed and Recently I'm studing in Leading Unoversity,Sylhet -I have interest in Java
-- 🌱 I’m currently learning Java
+-I know C and C++ and  currently learning Java
-- 💞️ I’m looking to collaborate on "we will see letter"
+-
-- 📫 How to reach me rimasum01724@gmail.com
+-How to reach me rimasum01724@gmail.com

 <!---
 ri-masum/ri-masum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.